 Additionally, Privy supports newsletters, welcome email campaigns, and coupon reminders.
 It also offers targeted pop-ups, exit intent messages, and on-site discount messaging.

 Privy’s Intercom integration allows you to show pop-ups on your site based on user behavior, including how much time customers have spent on your site.
 It also supports email marketing automation based on user behavior and syncs Intercom leads to your Privy list of subscribers.

 And of course, our very own Messages product lets you send personalized, targeted messages so you can engage leads, onboard new customers, announce new features and more.

-Our email features are part of a full customer engagement solution designed to nurture relationships through live chat, in-app messaging and email.
+Our email features are part of a full conversational customer engagement solution designed to nurture relationships through chat, in-app messaging and email.
 The goal is to help you send the right message at the right place and time, and email is just one of the ways you can do that with Intercom.

 All our email marketing partners